sundharwinston/JavascriptGrammer/views/Evaluation1/Algorithm-pseudocode.md

 step 1: start the program.

 step 2: Declare a function with the name of Palindrome with parameter.

+step 3:	check three condition in if statement first check the input is present or not second check the string length must be greater than 2 and third check the input string is a type of string or not.

 step 4:	check three condition in if statement first check the input is present or not and second check the input string is a type of string or not.